43 releases

 XDG Desktop Portal backend

-The XDG Desktop Portal backend is used when the gtk3 feature is disabled with default-features = false, and xdg-portal is enabled instead.
+The XDG Desktop Portal backend is used with the xdg-portal Cargo feature which is enabled by default.
 Either the tokio or async-std feature must be enabled.
 This backend will use either the GTK or KDE file dialog depending on the desktop environment in use at runtime.
 It does not have any non-Rust build dependencies, however it requires the user to have either the GTK, GNOME, or KDE XDG Desktop Portal backend installed at runtime.
 These are typically installed by the distribution together with the desktop environment.
 If you are packaging an application that uses RFD, ensure either one of these is installed with the package.
 The wlroots portal backend does not implement the D-Bus API that RFD requires (it does not interfere with the other portal implementations; they can all be installed simultaneously).

 The XDG Desktop Portal has no API for message dialogs, so the [MessageDialog] and [AsyncMessageDialog] structs will not build with this backend.